 During his lifetime William Hope was hailed as a pioneer of “spirit photography.”
 He was also exposed as a cynical fraudster who conned people out of money with his pictures of ghosts apparently photo-bombing loved ones’ portraits.

-Hope started his career in England as a carpenter, but in 1905 he quickly wised up to the potential fame and fortune that could be made from passing off double-exposed pictures as “genuine” images of ghosts.
-His photos achieved considerable acclaim with some notable fans including Sir Arthur Conan Doyle, who penned The Case for Spirit Photography in support of Hope’s work.
-Mind you, the creator of Sherlock Holmes was unfortunately someone who believed in fairies at the bottom of the garden.
+William Hope was born in 1863.
+He was a carpenter from Cheshire, England.
+His hobby was photography.
+In 1905, he chanced upon the potential of the double exposure.
+He quickly realised he could pass off double-exposed images as “genuine” photographs of ghosts.
+His pictures achieved considerable acclaim with some notable fans—including Sir Arthur Conan Doyle, who penned The Case for Spirit Photography in support of Hope’s work.
+The creator of Sherlock Holmes also believed in fairies at the bottom of the garden.

-Thankfully, Hope was eventually exposed as a fraud in 1922 by “psychic investigator” Harry Price, who marked Hope’s photographic plates, which when printed proved Hope was double exposing negatives to achieve his famed spirit portraits.
-Price wrote in his report:
+In 1922, Hope was eventually exposed as a fraud by Harry Price—a famous psychic investigator.
+Price marked Hope’s photographic plates, which when printed proved the spirit photographer was merely double exposing negatives to achieve his famed paranormal portraits.
+At the time, Price wrote in his report: